 Skip to main content

-TogetheROS.Bot provides a flexible and efficient zero-copy function that can significantly reduce the communication latency and CPU usage of large-sized data.
-By integrating the performance_test tool, tros.b can easily evaluate the performance difference before and after enabling zero-copy.
-The performance_test tool can configure parameters such as sub count, message size, and QoS to facilitate the evaluation of communication performance in different scenarios.
-The main performance indicators are as follows:
+TogetheROS.Bot provides a flexible and efficient zero-copy feature that can significantly reduce communication latency and CPU usage for large-sized data.
+By integrating the performance_test tool, tros.b enables convenient evaluation of performance differences before and after enabling zero-copy.
+The performance_test tool supports configuration of parameters such as the number of subscribers, message size, QoS settings, etc., facilitating performance assessment under various scenarios.
+Key performance metrics include:

-• CPU usage: The percentage of CPU usage by communication activities.
+• CPU Usage: Percentage of CPU utilization caused by communication activities.

-• Resident memory: Includes heap allocated memory, shared memory, and stack memory used for system internals.
+• Resident Memory: Includes heap-allocated memory, shared memory, and stack memory used internally by the system.

-• Sample statistics: Includes the number of messages sent, received, and lost.
+• Sample Statistics: Includes the number of messages sent, received, and lost in each experiment.

 Supported Platforms